 At Hamsey Green Primary School it is our underlying belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
-We believe that through the curriculum we can impact on what is in children’s head and how they feel about themselves, so that they feel aspirational, confident and ready to tackle any challenge that they may face.
+We believe that through the curriculum we can impact on what is in children’s heads and how they feel about themselves, so that they feel aspirational, confident and ready to tackle any challenge that they may face.

 We have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means that in practice our curriculum places equal importance on core and foundation subjects.
 We are developing a Topic based learning approach, which covers key skills and learning from the National Curriculum but allows the children to deepen their knowledge and understanding.
 We also provide children with the opportunities to focus on developing their life skills through key themed weeks throughout the academic year.
 These include; Enterprise Week, Maths Week, Science Week and Creative Arts Week.